 Exercise is Still the Key!

 Regular physical exercise of a dog depends on its breed.
 However, every pup needs to burn off that ‘energy’.
 Before you go for work every day, you can take them out for a walk which will help both of you to stay fit.
-It’s not just about physical exercise; it has a lot to do with the mental activity that will help to keep your pup happy, healthy and well-behaved.
+It’s not just about physical exercise; it has a lot to do with the mental activity that will help to keep your pup happy, healthy, and well-behaved.
 Note that small puppies and young dogs need more enrichment than adult dogs.
 Offer them to play fetch and other indoor games whenever you’re around.
 Balance out the time that they spend alone when you’re not around.
+Check out our guide on dog ball launchers for more info.